 In 1988, a protracted court case began between Sydney Press and 5 of his children fighting for control over the fortune in the Lincolnian Family Trust.
 They believed he was wasting their potential inheritance on hair-brained schemes like his racehorse stud farm and his extravagant gardens at his historic Inanda house in Johannesburg.

 Towards the end of his personal court case battle Sydney Press was neglecting the Coromandel Estate and when he lost the case in 1996, he was no longer allowed to live there and had to get permission to visit.
-The loss impacted his health and he had a heart attack and died on 28 May 1997.
+He turned to spending his time between Sedgefield and his Herbert Baker designed mansion in Inanda, Johannesburg.
+However, he felt deeply the loss of Coromandel Estate.
+It impacted his health and he had a heart attack and died on 28 May 1997.

 As all of Sydney’s immediate family were living abroad with the exception of his son, Gregory, the farm languished after his death.
 There was little money coming in and the farm workers tried to manage the farm without any capital investment or any of the perks that Sydney had regularly provided for them.
 A few of the managers were caught pilfering the movable assets and ended up behind bars.